-Confirmation of the compulsory ETA should be given by VHF radio contact direct with the Pilot Station two hours before arrival.
+Confirmation of the compulsory ETA should be given by VHF radio contact direct to Forth Navigation on Ch 71two hours before arrival.

 Vessels having complied with the above then having anchored in one of the designated anchorages (i.e. Aberlady, Kirkcaldy, or a small vessel anchorage) must give the Pilot Station notice of requirement of the services of a pilot four hours in advance.
 Failure to give such notice accurate within 2 hours either side could involve vessels in delay, as well as the imposition of a surcharge on pilotage dues.